 Together, UNCAC and regional conventions provide a solid foundation of international norms, standards, and measures to combat corruption.
 However, they fall short of the integration and coordination required of a global anticorruption strategy and have not significantly affected change on the ground in most countries.

 To fill the void, other international and civil society organizations that focus primarily on economic and sustainable development have taken up the mantle of anticorruption work.
-The World Bank, Interpol, the Group of Twenty (G20), the IMF, and the OECD have attempted to raise awareness of the issue by addressing the consequences of corruption.
+The World Bank, Interpol, the Group of Twenty (G20), the International Monetary Fund, and the Organization for Economic Cooperation and Development have attempted to raise awareness of the issue by addressing the consequences of corruption.

-The World Bank has spearheaded efforts to combat corruption through a partnership with the UNODC, called the Stolen Asset Recovery Initiative (StAR).
+The World Bank has spearheaded efforts to combat corruption through a partnership with the UN Office on Drugs and Crime (UNODC), called the Stolen Asset Recovery Initiative (StAR).
 Established in 2007, StAR provides assistance and training to developing countries to prevent money laundering and recover stolen assets.
 The initiative has worked with over five hundred officials in forty countries around the world and is expanding its country partnerships, although no assets have been recovered thus far.
 StAR is further hindered by the fact that it cannot legally investigate or prosecute cases of stolen assets.
-As part of StAR, the World Bank also works closely with Interpol on asset recovery initiatives that coordinate with national law enforcement to seize and return stolen funds.
+As part of the StAR initiative, the World Bank cooperates with numerous global bodies, such as INTERPOL and the international center for asset recovery, to help seize and return stolen funds.
 In addition, the G20 formed the Anti-Corruption Working Group in June 2010 to develop and recommend anticorruption business practices.

 Nongovernmental organizations and academic institutions play a critical role in pioneering innovative solutions to increase transparency in corrupt governments.
 The Program on Liberation Technology, for example, at Stanford University is researching the use of mobile phones to text individuals facts on government spending (per public record), so as to empower local communities with the knowledge of what they should receive and what they do receive.